HIV/AIDS in Brazil: Universal ARV provision

+AIDS-related mortality in Brazil, 1985–2023.
+Deaths peaked at 15,156 in 1995, declined sharply after universal ART (Law 9313/1996), and reached 10,338 (4.8/100k) in 2023.
+Source: Ministério da Saúde, Boletim Epidemiológico HIV e Aids 2024.

 The single most controversial element of the Brazilian HIV/AIDS response remains the free, universal provision of anti-retroviral drugs (ARVs), including protease inhibitors, starting in December 1996 with Law No. 9313/1996.
 The guidelines for antiretroviral therapy (ART) are formulated annually by a Support Committee which determines the diagnostic guidelines and the contents of the ARV cocktail.
 In 2003, 125,000 Brazilians received free ART treatment, accounting for 100% of the total registered AIDS cases but only 20% of the estimated AIDS cases.

 ART was traditionally considered too expensive in resource-poor settings in developing countries, which are believed to have a poor capacity for adherence to complicated treatments.
 However, a 2004 study of 322 outpatient services in Brazil—comprising 87,000 patients—found the rate of adherence to be 75%.
 Some authors also argue that if the decline in hospital admissions and ambulatory care are taken into account, the policy of universal provision of ART has accumulated a net savings of approximately $200 million.

 In the context of Brazil, some have challenged the degree to which improvements in public health can be attributed to ART as opposed to other factors.
-For example, a 2002 World Bank Policy Research Working Paper, states:
+For example, a 2002 World Bank Policy Research Working Paper states:

 The impact caused by the introduction of therapeutic measures, like the antiretrovirals in their different compositions and associations and/or health promotion and protection measured, though evident, has not been completely explored yet.

 A 2003 study, using data from diagnoses occurring in Brazil in 1995 and 1996, found that antiretroviral treatment was the single greatest predictor of survival.
 The authors demonstrate that variables like year of diagnosis, higher education, sexual exposure category, gender, the presence of specific pathogens all appeared to predict survival in a univariate analysis; however, in a multivariate analysis only antiretroviral treatment, diagnostic criteria, and transmission category remained significant.
 The authors conclude that no factor other than ART "could reasonably explain the very large increase in survival observed" between the 1980s and 1996.

+Test and Treat policy

+In 2013, Brazil adopted a "Test and Treat" (Testar e Tratar) policy, under which all people diagnosed with HIV, regardless of CD4 count or clinical stage, became eligible for immediate antiretroviral therapy through the public health system (SUS).
+This represented a significant expansion of the 1996 universal ART framework and aligns with the WHO 2013 guidelines and the UNAIDS 90-90-90 targets.
+AIDS-related mortality, which had reached a secondary plateau of approximately 12,000–12,500 deaths per year between 2010 and 2015, resumed a downward trend following implementation, reaching 10,338 deaths in 2023.